NaimAyat/UCLA_CS161/Lecture4.md

 # Lecture 4 (Jan 22, 2018)
 ## Search Terminology
-* Fringe / Frontier: Nodes waiting to be considered by algorithm
+* *Fringe* (also referred to as *frontier*): Nodes waiting to be considered by algorithm
-* Expand: Take an existing node in the frontier; generate all of its children
+* *Expand8: For an existing node in the frontier; generate all of its children